 Report 3 is the store revenue by year by states report.
 It shows the revenue collected by stores per state grouped by year.

 1. When clicking this link, states available for querying is displayed in the drop-down box.
-User can select a state and then click Run Report button.
+You can select a state and then click Run Report button.
 Note, here if you don’t select any state, run report button is disabled.
 Once we select a state and click the button, it goes to this table.

 2. Columns include store ID, Store Address, city name, sales year and total revenue.